flimflam-austin/hugo-cms-test/content/quick_reads/20201112-ssg-kathryn-kelly/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > “I wish everyone could have the perspective of an individual in a war-torn country, or one who has served in a war zone…(We need to) embrace each other’s differences and grow from each other’s strengths.
-I’m not saying there is not room for improvement, but appreciate our fellow Americans’ hard work and put our heads together to make it better.”
+      <div><blockquote>“I wish everyone could have the perspective of an
+      individual in a war-torn country, or one who has served in a war zone…(We need to) embrace each other’s differences and grow from each other’s strengths.
+I’m not saying there is not room for improvement, but appreciate our fellow Americans’ hard work and put our heads together to make it better.”</blockquote><p>SSG Kathryn Kelly</p></div>

-      SSG Kathryn Kelly
     _key: fce346e1e645
   - order: 1
     useCheckmark: true
     body: >-
-      SSG Kathryn Kelly joined the Army at 17, served in Iraq and now is a mother of 3, and working on the front lines to combat COVID.
-Read her story on our source page.
+      <div><p>SSG Kathryn Kelly joined the Army at 17, served in Iraq and now is
+      a mother of 3, and working on the front lines to combat COVID.
+Read her story on our source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: f7d1efb186d4